UsernaneWasHere/Realistic-Vehicle-Failure-Repair-Fix/README.md

 * Sunday driver feature: Smooth acceleration and braking.
 Easy speed control makes it much easier to drive a steady slow speed.
 Brake holder feature prevents vehicle from switching direction after braking, and keeps the brakelight on while holding the brake.

 ### Realistic Vehicle Repair
 * Type /repair in the chat to repair your vehicle.
+There are two types of repairs, depending on your location:
+#### At the mechanic
+* If you are at a mechanic your vehicle will be completely fixed, as good as new.
+* Mechanics are located several places in San Andreas.
+Look for the blips on the map.
+#### Not at a mechanic
-* You may be able to perform a DIY emergency repair in the field.
+* If you are not at a mechanic, you may be able to perform a DIY emergency repair in the field.
 * You can only reattach the oil plug once or twice, but after that, the vehicle will be beyond repair.
 * An emergency repair in the field will only make the car drivable, not completely fixed.
 A minor accident will most likely kill the car again.
 * If you let the damaged car sit too long, the oil will drain completely, preventing further repairs.
+* Electric vehicles can not be fixed by you, only by a mechanic.
+Technology is complex, and chewing gum just won't fix a dead battery.

 ## Configuration